Historic homes of state founders. Gorgeous natural trails leading through the heart of the American industrial revolution. Mill towns along the river.

-Rhode Island may be the smallest state in the US, but it’s jam packed with American history, particularly dating back to the revolution and the founding of the 13 colonies (of which it came last, but was still the 13th).
+Rhode Island may be the smallest state in the US (learn more about other facts about Rhode Island here!), but it’s jam packed with plenty of things to do, including American history, particularly dating back to the revolution and the founding of the 13 colonies (of which it came last, but was still the 13th).

-The national parks are also a great mix of city-based and rural based, as Rhode Island has everything from narrow winding roads in Providence to plenty of farmland and greenery once you get out of the city.
+The national parks are also a great mix of city-based and rural based, as Rhode Island has everything from narrow winding roads in Providence (one of the best places to visit in Rhode Island) to plenty of farmland and greenery once you get out of the city.